Silent Soccer Saturday(s)

-Real Colorado and Colorado Soccer Association are happy to announce that our annual Silent Soccer Saturday will be on Saturday, April 22, 2017.
+Real Colorado and Colorado Soccer Association are happy to announce that our annual Silent Soccer Saturdays will be on Saturdays Sept 30th and October 21st.
 On Silent Soccer Saturday we ask our parents and coaches not to coach and or instruct from the sidelines.
 This concept has been extremely successful in clubs all over the country in helping players concentrate and learn to communicate with each other on the field.

 What is Silent Soccer Saturday you ask?